Sstark97/katas/README.md

 - "-1,2" is invalid and should return the message "Negative not allowed : -1"
 - "2,-4,-5" is invalid and should return the message "Negative not allowed : -4, -5"

+## Multiple errors
+Calling add with multiple errors will return all error messages separated by newlines.

+"-1,,2" is invalid and return the message "Negative not allowed : -1\nNumber expected but ',' found at position 3." "-1,,-2" is invalid and return the message "Negative not allowed :
+-1\nNumber expected but ',' found at position 3.\nNegative not allowed : -2"